wryandginger/janet/README.md

 - Runs in docker, so you control this.
 - Works with a reverse proxy.
 - You have easy access to the docker container to verify compliance.
-- Local only release coming soon.
+- Local only Windows version now available.

 </details>